 My research focuses on early modern Hispanic literature across Europe and the colonial Americas.
 I have published on poetry and drama and am interested in the ways that imaginative literature can think through notions of the body politic, violent conflict and the resistance to it, faith and identity.
-I recently co-edited a wide-ranging volume on early modern Spanish American poetry, and will shortly publish my first monograph, The Epic Mirror: Poetry, Conflict Ethics and Political Community in Colonial Peru.
-The Epic Mirror studies how Spanish-American writers and veterans at the turn of the seventeenth century used epic poetry to search for ethical solutions to the violent conflicts of their age in a multipolar colonial world.
-My next project looks at sacred epic written in Spanish, with a particular emphasis on literary communities among the Sephardic Jewish diaspora.
+My first monograph, The Epic Mirror: Poetry, Conflict Ethics and Political Community in Colonial Peru, studies how Spanish-American writers and veterans at the turn of the seventeenth century used epic poetry to search for ethical solutions to the violent conflicts of their age in a multipolar colonial world.
+My next project looks at sacred epic written in Spanish, with a particular emphasis on the Sephardic Jewish diaspora.

-I teach all areas of sixteenth and seventeenth-century Spanish literature, as well as translation from Spanish to undergraduates.
-This year I will lecture on mysticism, the Inquisition and censorship, early encounters in the Americas and cultural minorities in Spain.
+I teach all areas of sixteenth and seventeenth-century Spanish literature, as well as translation.
 I am keen to hear from potential graduate students interested in early modern Hispanic literature and culture.

 ‘”De gente que a ningún rey obedecen”: Republicanism and Empire in Alonso de Ercilla’s La Araucana’, BHS 91.4 (2014), 417-35